Home

 Key characteristics:

-• Typically shows 4-6 decimal places
+• Typically 4-6 decimal places

-• Easy for computers to process
+• Easy for computers to calculate with

 Degrees, Minutes, Seconds (DMS)